How Is Debt Divided In A Divorce In California?

 How is Debt Divided in a Divorce in California

-And there’s many ways to divide the debt.
-You can either split at 50/50, or depending on the assets and who takes what, you can assign the majority of the debt to one side or the other.
-So long as we have an equitable distribution of assets and debts.
+And there are many ways to divide the debt.
+You can either split it 50/50, or depending on the assets and who takes what, you can assign the majority of the debt to one side or the other, so long as there is an equitable distribution of assets and debts, something a complex property division attorney in Arcadia regularly structures for clients.

 Contact Us About Your Divorce in California

 Now, if you’ve got questions about your case or about your divorce proceedings, feel free to contact us.
-I’ll be happy to schedule an initial consultation.
+I’ll be happy to schedule an initial consultation so we can discuss your situation and how our divorce and complex property division services may help.